The Tracey Ullman Show: Ending

-After four seasons, Ullman decided to end the show, stating that she was "constantly challenged and happily tortured by a unique group of people."
+After four seasons, Ullman decided to end the show stating that she was "constantly challenged and happily tortured by a unique group of people."
 She also thanked Fox "for letting somebody no one ever heard of do a show on a network that didn't exist."
 Brooks stated that The Tracey Ullman Show was "the hardest work any of us ever did, and we would have continued forever if she had wanted us to [...]
 I'm just glad I appreciated it as it was happening and not just in retrospect ...
 Tracey is one of the most talented people alive."
-The show earned Fox its first Emmy Award, racking up a total of 13 nominations, and garnering four wins, by the end of its run.
+The show, which earned Fox its first Emmy Award, received a total of 33 nominations, winning a total of 10.